atero18/c3t/README.md

 help(package = "c3t")
 ```

-For any issue or suggestion please go to the [Issue
+For any issue or feedback please go to the [Issue
 page](https://github.com/atero18/c3t/issues) of the repository.
 You can
 as well discuss about the project in the [Discussion
 page](https://github.com/atero18/c3t/discussions).